 Having the freedom to travel for abroad as a visiting tourist is perhaps one of the greatest perk of being a Filipino, as is true to other races as well.
 While our passports are not as powerful compared to other countries, we are still lucky that we have a number of visa-free countries where we can enter without applying for a visa beforehand.

-While we are free to go places as we had wished, being able to travel to another country is a privilege not many get to experience for one of few things: the need to travel overseas is completely unnecessary and is thus not an option, the travel cost is simply unaffordable, or, if able to, they belong to the unlucky bunch who simply failed to make it past the Immigration Officials, a step away from boarding the plane.
+While we are free to go places as we had wished, being able to travel to another country is a privilege not many get to experience for one of few things: the need to travel overseas is completely unnecessary and is thus not an option, the travel cost is simply not affordable, or, if able to, they belong to the unlucky bunch who simply failed to make it past the Immigration Officials, a step away from boarding the plane.

 Getting offloaded is not just embarrassing for many people, it also implies putting to waste everything a passenger had prepared for: effort, time, and money.